It’s important to understand when you can enroll in Medicare, so you’ll have the coverage you need as soon as you are eligible.

 If you do not fit one of the examples above, you must sign up for Medicare yourself.
 You have three options to enroll:

-For more details on when to enroll, check out this Fact Sheet from Medicareexternal link icon.
+For more details on when to enroll, check out this Fact Sheet from Medicare.

 You may enroll in a Medicare Supplement Insurance Plan at any time after you enroll in Medicare Part B. You are guaranteed acceptance as long as you also have Part A and if you enroll during the six-month Open Enrollment Period following your Part B enrollment.
 After that, your application will have to go through underwriting and you may be denied coverage.